-Depressing the key or joining the wires should give an indica4on of a few volts in the meter connected to the RF probe.
+Depressing the key or joining the wires should give an indica2on of a few volts in the meter connected to the RF probe.
 The Oscillator, Driver and Key Switch stages are all working if the meter shows an output voltage.
 Around 3 volts is a reasonable value, and you should be able to change this with the drive preset.
-Remember to turn this back to the fully an4-clockwise posi4on before you move on to the next step.
-If you do not get this voltage, then find the problem and sort it out before moving on.
+Remember to turn this back to the fully an2-clockwise posi2on before you move on to the next step.